FAQS

 I currently see clients on weekdays during the day, with some afternoon availability.
 My schedule may shift slightly from month to month, so the best way to see what’s open is to check my online booking link.
 At this time, I do not offer evening appointments after 6 PM or weekend sessions.

-However, if you are in need of evening or weekend sessions you may consider working with one of my registered or student interns, as they have evening and weekend availability.
+However, if you are in need of evening or weekend sessions you may consider working with one of my student interns, as they have evening and weekend availability.

 -